Employers' liability insurance

 What is employers' liability insurance?

-Employers’ liability insurance is different to public liability insurance, which provides financial protection for claims made against you by members of the public or customers.
+It’s important not to get public liability insurance and employers’ liability insurance mixed up.
+Public liability insurance provides financial protection for claims made against you by members of the public or customers, whereas employers’ liability insurance relates solely to your employees.

 What does employers' liability insurance cover?

 Employers’ liability insurance protects you if an employee sues you as a result of a work-related injury or illness.
-It covers the legal costs in defending the claim as well as any compensation payments due.
+It’s an employer protection insurance that covers the legal costs in defending the claim as well as any compensation payments due.

 The most common claims tend to be slips, trips and falls.
 An example would be if an employee tripped over a computer cable or loose floor tile and broke their arm.
 They are unable to work for several weeks and decide to seek compensation for their injury from you.
 Apart from slips, trips and falls, other examples of accidents and injuries that can result in employers' liability claims include: